lizzyLinGitHub/startup/README.md

 # startup
 CS 260 - Web Programming Startup

+What I learned from MONGO DB:
+I got much more profficient in command line editing during this whole exercise.

+Keeping your db login credentials is important to avoid hackers getting into your database.

 Setting a goal is a step on the road to progression, but it is just a start!
 In order to actually become better in all areas of life, we need to keep track of our goals and act to make it happen.
 This application is a central location to track your goals.
 You put in your goal, and the aplication walks you through the process to make it a SMART goal (SMART stands for specific, measurable, achievable, relevant, and time-bound).You will create a plan to accomplish it, and the application includes options for reminders, monthly and weekly breakdowns for accomplishing your goal, and a timer countdown to show how much longer you have left to achieve your goal.

 KEY FEATURES: